 History In Canakkale

-Everyone knows the story of Troy, but did you know that it’s actually located in modern day Turkey and not Greece?
-Of course, at the time the area did belong to Greece but everything changed not long afterwards.
+Everyone knows the story of Troy, but did you know that it’s located in modern-day Turkey and not Greece?
+Of course, at the time, the area did belong to Greece, but everything changed not long afterward.

 Amazing Sunsets In Pamukkale

-During the summer it’s not particularly easy to visit Pamukkale without feeling stressed.
-Sure, it’s a must visit, but it’s extremely busy.
+During the summer, it’s not particularly easy to visit Pamukkale without feeling stressed.
+Sure, it’s a must-visit, but it’s bustling.
 You’ll have a far calmer and more enjoyable experience if you visit during the winter and the sunsets?
 Divine!

 A Step Back In Time At Ephesus

 Without a doubt, visiting Ephesus is far better and far easier than during the summer.
-Not only is there zero shade as you walk around the huge site of Ephesus (a former Greek city back in the day), but it’s also extremely busy from June to September.
-When you visit out of season, you’ll basically have the place almost to yourself and you’ll be able to take photos without everyone photobombing them accidentally.
+Not only is there zero shade as you walk around the massive site of Ephesus (a former Greek city back in the day), but it’s also jam-packed from June to September.
+When you visit out of season, you’ll have the place almost to yourself, and you’ll be able to take photos without everyone photobombing them accidentally.

 Snowy Architecture In Ankara

-Ankara experiences a fair amount of snowfall during the winter months and if you’re looking for reliable snowfall during a city break, this is the spot for you.
-It’s also a great place for history and architecture lovers, with examples of Ottoman buildings everywhere.
+Ankara experiences a fair amount of snowfall during the winter months, and if you’re looking for reliable snowfall during a city break, this is the spot for you.
+It’s also an excellent place for history and architecture lovers, with examples of Ottoman buildings everywhere.
 Ankara Castle is also a top place to visit.

 Winter Beaches In Antalya

-Antalya is a city in itself but it also has several beach resorts not far away.
-There are some seriously impressive five star hotels that stay open all year around and they have all-inclusive packages to enjoy.
+Antalya is a city in itself, but it also has several beach resorts not far away.
+Some awe-inspiring five-star hotels stay open all year round, and they have all-inclusive packages to enjoy.
 If you like spas, Antalya is also the place for you.